 Sonos entered the Alexa-enabled speaker market with the Sonos One.
 As well as Alexa, it also offers Google Assistant too, making it one of the most capable smart speakers around.
 As you'd expect, it sounds fantastic and looks just as good too, though not all of Alexa's skills are available as yet.

 If you want one of the best sounding speakers around though, with Sonos multi-room capabilities and Alexa built-in, look no further.
-Sonos has also announced an outdoor smart speaker, called Sonos Move, as well as a cut-down version of the Sonos One - Sonos One SL - that doesn't have the smart element, if you're not so fussed about it.
+Sonos also offers a cut-down version of the Sonos One - Sonos One SL - that doesn't have the smart element, if you're not so fussed about it.

 The Libratone Zipp 2 is a fantastic sounding portable speaker with interchangeable jackets.
 Sound is fired out in 360-degrees and the overall profile can be adjusted using the companion app.